-As longtime magazine editors (we launched Cookie Magazine seven years ago and now work at Conde Nast Traveler), we created Momfilter as a lifestyle destination for moms.
+As longtime magazine editors (we launched Cookie Magazine almost ten years ago and now work at Conde Nast Traveler), we created Momfilter as a lifestyle destination for moms.
 The idea was to create a reprieve from the overwhelming universe of parenting chatter, anxiety, and product—offering you just the right balance of inspiration and information.
 We won’t give you daily updates on your child’s in-utero fingernail growth.
 We will, however, arm you with everything from the best stretch cords that won’t sag at the knees and off-the-beaten-path spring-break ideas to the collective conversation–and wisdom–about the issues that keep us all up at night.